berill98/welsh-memory-game/README.md

 # Welsh Memory Game

 ## The goal for this project

+The Welsh Memory Game is a card memory game that tests the user's memory in a fun way.
+The goal is to match all pairs of identical photos with the least amount of moves.
+The photos on the cards try to give a taste of the life in Wales.

 ## Site Owner Goals

 - To provide  an amusing game for the user.